ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Methodology

 \subsection{Generation of the prompt-responses dataset}

 In each iteration of \algo{}, we regenerate the responses for each instruction/prompt in the dataset for two main reasons.
-Firstly, even though there are some tasks that already have responses written by humans or generated by powerful LLMs, most tasks do not have good responses for each instruction at the start.
+First, while some tasks already have responses written by humans or generated by powerful LLMs, most do not have good responses for each instruction at the start.
 Generating responses is necessary for these tasks before asking human annotators to provide preference feedback on these responses.
-Secondly, even though some tasks already have responses for each instruction, however, these responses are not updated as the LLM improves over time.
-This is undesirable since the LLM will not be able to learn to generate better responses (compared to the responses provided in the original dataset) as the LLM improves.
-Consequently, we generate new responses for all the instructions using the latest model obtained from \algo{}, so that \algo{} training is able to further improve the LLM with higher-quality responses.
+Second, even though some tasks already have responses for each instruction, however, these responses are not updated as the LLM improves over time.
+This is undesirable, since the LLM will not be able to learn to generate better responses (relative to the responses in the original dataset) as it improves.
+Consequently, we generate new responses for all instructions using the latest model obtained from \algo{}, enabling \algo{} training to further improve the LLM through progressively higher-quality responses.